Works of Fiction

 Meet the Characters

-Fun Fact: Shawn Daniels was flawed in so many ways, I lost count.
-Each day brought a new low for him regarding the way he treated his wife.
+Fun Fact: Shawn Daniels from the book, Retribution, was flawed in so many ways, I lost count.
+Each day brought a new low for him regarding the way he treated his wife, Susan.